TritonDataCenter/sdcadm/README.md

 [SDC](http://github.com/joyent/sdc) project page.

-`sdcadm` is a tool that lives in the SmartDataCenter headnode's GZ, for handling SDC upgrades, listing of services and instances, health checks, and other SDC setup duties.
+`sdcadm` is a tool that lives in the SmartDataCenter headnode's GZ, for handling SDC post-setup (i.e. setup steps after initial headnode setup), upgrades, listing of services and instances, health checks, and other SDC setup duties.

 Please see docs/index.md for more details.

 # Current status

-A warning that 'sdcadm' is still under development and isn't yet fully ready for use in production upgrades.
+While `sdcadm` is still under significant development, and is far from complete, it is currently the recommended way to update SDC.
+Signs of incompleteness are that sub-commands of `sdcadm experimental ...` are required as part of the upgrade process.

+Read on for the current recommended SDC post-setup and upgrade procedures.

 --